 If you ever happen to be in Salzburg, take your time and discover what the region around the capital of the State is made of.
 Here are my recommendations on how to liven up your holiday in Salzburg and Oberösterreich.

 We kick off with Hitler’s infamous teahouse.
 Yeah, I know it is in Germany, not Austria but Kehlsteinhaus is just 30 km away from Salzburg.
 You can rent a car and after a 40-minute ride, you are practically there.
 The building is itself situated on the top of the Kehlstein summit (1834m).
 You can reach the teahouse by the road or you can leave your car in a parking and take the elevator that would take you to the top of the mountain.
-Nowadays, the building serves as a restaurant with an outdoor beer garden offering a panoramic view over the town of Berchtesgaden.
+Nowadays, the building serves as a restaurant with an outdoor beer garden (well maintained with garden tools and a gardener) offering a panoramic view over the town of Berchtesgaden.
 Make sure you try some local beer, Germans know how it’s done!

 Just a few kilometers away is the picturesque Königsee.
 If you like hiking, there are several hiking routes ranging from 20-minute walks to 7+ hours into the Alps.
 Not into walking?
 Why not take a boat trip instead?

 Named after the highest mountain in Austria, the Grossglockner Alpine Road is the highest paved road in the country.
 At its highest point, the road ascends some 2.504 meters above sea level.
 The road follows the Hochtor mountain pass that connects the states of Salzburg, Carinthia, and Tyrol.
 The first steps towards its construction began in 1930 when unemployment in Austria was severe.
 The government launched the Grossglockner project to fight unemployment and hopefully develop automobile tourism in this scenic mountain.
 Bear in mind that the road is closed during the winter due to the bad weather.